geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Dual human perspectives: believing the world exists for our benefit and nature's disregard for human existence.
   - The use of the Bonneville Salt Flats for mining, drag racing, movies, and photoshoots.
 - A Sense of Isolation
-  - The author's experience of feeling isolated while walking on the salt flats.
+  - John's experience of feeling isolated while walking on the salt flats.
   - The surprise of encountering a mirage and its significance.
   - Sarah's intervention and their shared gaze that brings calmness.
 - Nostalgia and Present Moments